Supernovae drive large-scale, incompressible turbulence through small-scale instabilities

-In this Letter, by analyzing a population of supernova remnants (SNRs) clustered and extracted from global SNe-driven turbulence simulations, I show that interactions between multiple SNe are not required to generate turbulence.
-Instead, SNe sustain turbulence via baroclinicity in a fractal mixing layer at the interface between warm and hot plasma in the SNRs (similar to those formed around stellar wind bubbles; \citealt{Lancaster2021_fractal_cooling_layer,Lancaster2024_cooling_layers}).
-The layer becomes fractal and folded, with a $\PB(k) \propto k^{3/2}$ baroclinic spectrum, due to what I argue is a thin-shell instability with properties similar to the nonlinear \citet{Vishniac1994_thin_shell} instability.
-In the nonlinear regime, this instability grows modes with a rate $\gamma(k) \propto k^{3/2}$ \citep{Vishniac1994_thin_shell,McLeod2013_simulations_of_the_nonlinearVish}, which likely sets the structure of the layer.
-At the sites of the SNRs, an incompressible velocity spectrum develops, following $\Pus(k) \propto k^{-3/2}$.
-This is the same spectrum observed in global SNe-driven turbulence simulations, extending from the disk into the galactic winds \citep{Padoan2016_supernova_driving,Fielding2018_winds,Beattie2025_SLK41,Connor2025_cascading_from_the_winds}.
-Recently, \citet{Beattie2025_SLK41} showed that through incompressible–compressible–incompressible triad velocity-mode interactions, SNe-driven turbulence creates an inverse cascade from the cooling radius of the SNe, where the fractal mixing layer forms, to the galactic winds.
-Hence, I suggest that the large-scale $\Pus(k) \propto k^{-3/2}$ spectrum originates from instabilities in the layer and is transported to the outer scales of the galaxy via the inverse cascade.
+By analyzing a population of supernova remnants (SNRs) extracted as they expand through a homogeneous ISM from global SN-driven turbulence simulations, in this Letter I show that interactions between multiple SNe and ISM inhomogeneities are not required to generate turbulence.
+Instead, SNRs generate turbulence via baroclinicity from the unstable thin shell at the interface between warm and hot plasma.
+The layer becomes fractal and folded, with a $\PB(k) \propto k^{3/2}$ baroclinic spectrum (similar to a kinematic dynamo spectrum), due to what I argue is seeded by interface instabilities \citep{Vishniac1983_overstability,MacLow1993_overstability,McLeod2013_simulations_of_the_nonlinearVish,Badjin2021_SNR_instabilities}, and then further corrugated by 2D surface turbulence, creating power law spectra in the spherical harmonics of the layer.
+At the sites of the corrugated layers in the SNRs, an incompressible velocity spectrum develops, following $\Pus(k) \propto k^{-3/2}$, which is purely sourced by the baroclinicity of the layer.
+This is the same spectrum observed in global SN-driven turbulence simulations that extend from the disk into the galactic winds \citep{Padoan2016_supernova_driving,Fielding2018_winds,Beattie2025_SLK41,Connor2025_cascading_from_the_winds}.
+Recently, \citet{Beattie2025_SLK41} showed that through incompressible–compressible–incompressible triad velocity–mode interactions, SN-driven turbulence generates an inverse cascade from the cooling radius of an expanding SNR, where the unstable interface forms, into the galactic winds.
+In the present study, I show that the same triad is responsible for shedding incompressible turbulence from the thin shell and ejecting it into the surrounding medium.
+Hence, I suggest that the large-scale $\Pus(k) \propto k^{-3/2}$ spectrum originates from instabilities and turbulence on the unstable shell, which is then transported to the outer scales of the galaxy via \citet{Beattie2025_SLK41}'s inverse cascade.